Fluffy Gluten Free Pancakes

 Is a weekend morning ever complete without a tall stack of pancakes?
 Preferably fluffy ones with lots of chocolate chips, smothered in maple syrup and some fresh berries on the side?!
 Just over here drooling as I think about it.

-AND can we just take a moment to admire the fluff?!
-Ugh.
-Fluffy pancakes make the world go round I swear.
+And can we just take a moment to admire the fluff??
+So good.
 But, if you’re more of a waffle person, don’t worry I’ve got you covered.
-Check out these almond flour waffles to satisfy your craving!
+Check out these almond flour waffles or my classic gluten free waffles to satisfy your craving!

 How to make gluten free pancakes

-Whisk together all wet ingredients until the egg is broken up.
+Whisk together all wet ingredients until the egg is broken up and well incorporated.

 Fold in the chocolate chips.
 You can add more if desired, but I don’t recommend more than 2/3 cup as this will make it difficult to flip/cook properly.